 - Health professions education

-- Subsidized services, including Careflight, emergency services, hospice care, behavioral health services, and more
+- Subsidized services, including Careflight, emergency services, hospice care, community blood bank, and more

 - Financial and in-kind contributions